theeeep/E-Commerce-App-Backend/Readme.md

    npm install
    ```

-3. Set up the database:
+3. Set up the Database and Environment file:

    - Create a PostgreSQL database
    - Update the `.env` file with your database connection details: